Computable function: Provability

-Given a function (or, similarly, a set), one may be interested not only if it is computable, but also whether this can be proven in a particular proof system (usually first order Peano arithmetic).
+Given a function (or, similarly, a set), one may be interested not only if it is computable, but also whether this can be proven in a particular proof system (usually first-order Peano arithmetic).
 A function that can be proven to be computable is called provably total.

 The set of provably total functions is recursively enumerable: one can enumerate all the provably total functions by enumerating all their corresponding proofs, that prove their computability.
 This can be done by enumerating all the proofs of the proof system and ignoring irrelevant ones.

 Relation to recursively defined functions

 In a function defined by a recursive definition, each value is defined by a fixed first-order formula of other, previously defined values of the same function or other functions, which might be simply constants.
 A subset of these is the primitive recursive functions.
 Another example is the Ackermann function, which is recursively defined but not primitive recursive.

 For definitions of this type to avoid circularity or infinite regress, it is necessary that recursive calls to the same function within a definition be to arguments that are smaller in some well-partial-order on the function's domain.
-For instance, for the Ackermann function $A$, whenever the definition of $A(x,y)$ refers to $A(p,q)$, then $(p,q) < (x,y)$ w.r.t. the lexicographic order on pairs of natural numbers.
+For instance, for the Ackermann function $A$, whenever the definition of $A(x,y)$ refers to $A(p,q)$, then $(p,q) < (x,y)$ with respect to the lexicographic order on pairs of natural numbers.
 In this case, and in the case of the primitive recursive functions, well-ordering is obvious, but some "refers-to" relations are nontrivial to prove as being well-orderings.
 Any function defined recursively in a well-ordered way is computable: each value can be computed by expanding a tree of recursive calls to the function, and this expansion must terminate after a finite number of calls, because otherwise Kőnig's lemma would lead to an infinite descending sequence of calls, violating the assumption of well-ordering.